Colin Douglas (actor)

 Colin Douglas had a lead role in the drama A Family at War (1970–72) where he played Edwin Ashton in a glum portrayal of a Liverpool family in the 1930s and '40s.
 Fifty-two episodes were made by Granada TV and the series proved to be very popular and often drew a weekly audience of over 22 million viewers, sometimes knocking Coronation Street off the top spot.
 It was also loved by audiences in Scandinavia, and the cast were treated like superstars when they visited.

 Another lead role was Bonehead in the comical children's black and white BBC TV series Bonehead which lasted two seasons between 1960 and 1962.
 It was about three hopeless crooks, Paul Whitsun-Jones as Boss, Douglas Blackwell as Happy and Colin Douglas as Bonehead.
 Boss would devise a criminal scheme and along with the eternally miserable Happy and the idiot Bonehead (whose catchphrase was "Shall I bash 'im, Boss?"), they would try to carry the scheme out.
 But things always went wrong, often thanks to Bonehead and the watchful eye of PC Pilchard.
 To try to rescue something from the mess, Boss would suggest an alternative scheme with the phrase "plan B Bonehead".

 Colin Douglas's last role was as troubled Labour Party veteran Frank Twist in Alan Bleasdale's TV series GBH.

 He was married to actress Gina Cachia for 40 years, until her death in 1989.
 Their children are named Timothy, Amanda (killed, aged 20, in a traffic accident whilst at the University of Kent, Canterbury), Angus, Blaise and Piers.
-He and the family lived in a large mansion block flat overlooking the park, in Battersea, London, and his hobbies were sea fishing, golf and cooking.
+He and his young family lived in the Oakleigh Park area of North London, before moving to a large mansion block flat overlooking the park, in Battersea, London, and his hobbies were sea fishing, golf and cooking.
 He also served on the actors' Equity Council for several years.